 Godblind is my first book.
 When I say that, it’s the first that has actually been published.
 It’s been a long and often laborious process, and the period between February 2016 (when I signed with my agent Harry) and publication (June 2017) has been even more labour-intensive.

 Edits are hard.
 Like, really hard.
 The author/editor relationship is built on trust.
 As in, when Natasha tells me I need to lose four POV characters, I trust that she’s right.
 I mean, I hate her a little bit for it, but then I calm down and realise that the difference between self-publishing and traditional publishing is this little thing called a professional editor who knows what the hell they’re talking about and if she says cut, then you damn well cut.

 Love you, Tash.

 So, Godblind is done and in the world.
 People are reading it.
 People are liking it.
-My Mum is reading it (this is the most terrifying thing in the world).
-My husband is reading it (much less terrifying – he has a more in depth understanding of my daily weirdness).
-It’s Goldsboro Books’s June Book of the Month, meaning they did a sprayed edges limited, signed first edition of 750 copies and it gets its own window display!
+It was Goldsboro Books’s June Book of the Month, meaning they did a sprayed edges limited, signed first edition of 750 copies and it got its own window display!

 Some authors have also been kind enough to read and comment on Godblind:

 “A brilliantly brutal debut from an exciting new voice in dark fantasy.
 Highly recommended!”—Michael R. Fletcher, author of Swarm and Steel and Beyond Redemption

 “Intriguing, fast-paced, and grimly fiendish. . . .
 Godblind sweeps you up and doesn’t let you go.”—Edward Cox, author of The Relic Guild trilogy